 Workshop Grants are intended to support delivery of, and attendance at, joint workshops and symposia.
 They can be used to initiate collaboration and/or to support the development of projects suitable for the Accelerator or Strategic Grants Schemes.
-Given current easing of restrictions on travel, we anticipate requests to support a combination of travel and virtual events.
 The Workshop Grants support joint applications between academics from UQ and Exeter.
+The need to travel over virtual attendance must be justified.